 NHS Long Term Plan

-The NHS in Dorset is changing, and it needs your help
+The NHS in Dorset is changing

 Your views matter

 You can share your views on local health and social care services by getting in touch with our team: call 0300 111 0102 or email email@example.com, or use our online feedback form: